joselado/qtcipy/doc/user_guide.md

 The computational cost of this calculation scales as 1/delta.

-## The quantics tensor cross in the mean field
+## The quantics tensor cross matrix product state in the mean field

 The mean field is parametericed by quantics tensor cross at each step.
 By default, the QTCI architecture